Jordan Huffman

 Legislative style

-Proactive sponsor with a focus on health, safety, and community services.
+Proactive sponsor focused on public health initiatives and community support services.

-- •Sponsored a resolution appropriating $1,500,000 to The Hospitality Hub of Memphis for housing services.
+• Sponsored a resolution appropriating $1,500,000 to The Hospitality Hub of Memphis for interim housing services.

 Voting record